Robust Machine Learning

 -

-Machine learning has recently been widely adopted in various applications, and such success is largely due to a combination of algorithmic breakthroughs, computation resource improvements, and especially the access to a large amount of diverse training data.
-However, such massive data usually contain privacy sensitive information such as medical and financial information of individuals.
+Machine learning has been widely adopted in various applications, and such successes largely depend on a combination of algorithmic breakthroughs, computation resource improvements, and especially access to a large amount of diverse training data.
+However, such massive data usually contain privacy-sensitive information such as medical and financial information of individuals.
 With the rise of ubiquitous sensing, personalization, and virtual assistants, users' privacy is at ever-increasing risk.
 Can we enable the power and utility of machine learning and data analytics while still ensuring users' privacy?
 Can we design privacy-preserving learning algorithms that can ensure privacy and guarantee high data utility?
 Can we design privacy-preserving data generative models for general downstream tasks?

-Here we aim to explore novel techniques including differential privacy, homomorphic encryption, and information theoretic analysis to enable privacy-preserving machine learning and data analytics in practice.
-Our long-term goal is to both provide practical real-world solutions to privacy-preserving machine learning and data analytics and deepen the theoretical understanding of data privacy in the big data era.
+Here we aim to explore novel techniques including differential privacy, homomorphic encryption, and information-theoretic analysis to enable privacy-preserving machine learning and data analytics in practice.
+Our long-term goal is to provide practical solutions to privacy-preserving machine learning and data synthesis, as well as deepen the theoretical understanding of data privacy.

 -

-As robustness and privacy are mainly concerned about data distribution shift and inference under an adversarial setting, ML generalization---an ever-ending pursuit of the ML community for decades---tackles these aspects appearing in a natural setting.
-Thus, natural questions arise: What is the relationship between the privacy, robustness, and generalization of learning algorithms?
-Can we leverage the advances of one to help address another?
+As robustness and privacy are mainly concerned with data distribution shift and inference under an adversarial setting, ML generalization---a never-ending pursuit of the ML community for decades---tackles these aspects under natural distribution shifts.
+Thus, natural questions arise: What is the relationship between the privacy, robustness, and generalization of ML?
+Can we leverage the advances of one to help the other?
 Is there a tradeoff between robustness, privacy, and domain generalization?

 Towards improving ML generalization, we focus on two perspectives: (1) uncovering the underlying connections between ML robustness, privacy, and generalization; (2) enabling one based on the advances of the other.
-For instance, our work has proved that the adversarial (robustness) and domain (generalization) transferability is a bidirectional indicator for each other, which has great implications for a range of applications such as model selection.
-This line of research provides the potential to further tighten the generalization of different learning systems based on their robustness or privacy properties.
+For instance, our work has proved that adversarial (robustness) and domain (generalization) transferability are bidirectional indicators for each other, which has great implications for a range of applications, such as model selection.
+This line of research provides the potential to further tighten different trustworthy functionalities of ML systems.